nf-core/eager/docs/development/manual_tests.md

 ### Create a SummaryTable from the Malt rma6 files
 # Expect: A directory 'metagenomics/postprocessing/maltextract/<strandedness>/'
 # Expect: A directory 'metagenomics/postprocessing/megan_summaries'
-# Expect: 'taxpasta_table.csv' in 'metagenomics/postprocessing/taxpasta/'
+# Expect: 'megan6_taxpasta_table.tsv' in 'metagenomics/postprocessing/taxpasta/'
 # Also there will be an AMPS error which occurs if no taxa are found...
 Thats why it is ignored to no break the pipeline

 nextflow run main.nf -profile test_malt --outdir out --metagenomics_run_postprocessing --metagenomics_maltextract_ncbidir NCBI_DIR --metagenomics_maltextract_taxonlist TAXONLISTFILE